npc-riddlah/Aeretrea/docs/expert/details.md

 ### **target**
 {: .pb-2 }
-This folder contains all the devices supported by UN1CA, each with its own build configuration and specific patches.
+This folder contains all the devices supported by Aeretrea, each with its own build configuration and specific patches.

 ### **unica**
 {: .pb-2 }